 3. All chairpersons shall be appointed by the President and approved by the

-Executive Board with the exception of the By-laws and Nominating that shall be chaired either by the Immediate Past President.
+Executive Board, with the exception of the By-laws and Nominating chairpersons, which shall be chaired either by the Immediate Past President or appointed by the President.
 Additional and/or ad hoc committees may be named by the Executive Board as needs require.

 4. Committee chairs shall be on two year appointments, with the option by the Chair to continue if he/she wishes to prolong their path of service for a longer period of time.
-If the duties of their committee are not executed, the Executive Board can ask the Chair to relinquish their duties with a two-thirds majority vote.
+If the duties of their committee are not executed, the Executive Board can ask the Chair to relinquish their duties with a two-thirds vote.

-ARTICLE VI: DELEGATES TO THE ASSEMBLY OF NACAC
+ARTICLE VIII: DELEGATES TO THE ASSEMBLY OF NACAC

 1. Delegates and alternate delegates to the Assembly of the National Association for College Admission Counseling shall be elected by the NACAC voting members within the KYACAC organization.
 The President and the Immediate Past President of the Kentucky Association for College Admissions Counseling serve as delegates.
-Delegates serve a three year term.
+Delegates and alternate delegates serve a three year term.
 The President-Elect shall be first alternate delegate.

 2. Each delegate and alternate delegate shall be a voting NACAC member in good standing in the represented Affiliate by July 15 immediately preceding the next annual meeting of the Assembly.
 In order to remain a delegate of the Assembly, an incumbent must continue to be a NACAC voting member in good standing or the principal representative of a NACAC voting institution or organization member in good standing in the Affiliate represented through his/her term of service.
 However, an incumbent shall have sixty (60) days following a change in employment to become a NACAC voting member or the principal representative of another NACAC voting institution or organization member within that Affiliate without forfeiting the incumbent’s delegate status.

-3. The Past President shall serve as the chief delegate to the NACAC
+3. The Immediate Past President shall serve as the chief delegate to the NACAC

 Assembly provided she/he meets the conditions for eligibility as stated in Section 1 of this Article.